 Recent Significant Matters

-Persuaded the U.S. Supreme Court to grant a petition for certiorari on behalf of American victims of Iran-sponsored terrorism and presented oral argument regarding the construction of provisions of the Foreign Sovereign Immunities Act.
-A Federalist Society podcast on the oral argument opined that “Mr. Perlin … really did an excellent job arguing a tough case.”
+Persuaded the U.S. Supreme Court to grant a petition for certiorari on behalf of American victims of Iran-sponsored terrorism, and presented oral argument in a case involving the construction of provisions of the Foreign Sovereign Immunities Act.
 Rubin v.
-Islamic Republic of Iran remains pending before the Supreme Court.
+Islamic Republic of Iran, 138 S. Ct.
+816 (2018).

 Representing a foreign airline in enforcement of a federal criminal restitution order against the perpetrator of a large-scale fraud against the airline.

 Successfully defended numerous appeals on behalf of mortgage lenders and servicers.